tarantool/doc/doc/reference/configuration/configuration_reference.rst

     Configuring ``wal.ext.*`` parameters is available in the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

 This section describes options related to :ref:`WAL extensions <wal_extensions>`.
-The options allow you to add auxiliary information to each :ref:`write-ahead log <internals-wal>` record.

-Note that records with additional fields are :ref:`replicated <replication-architecture>` as follows:

-*   If a replica doesn't support the extended format configured on a master, auxiliary fields are skipped.
-*   If a replica and master have different configurations for WAL records, a master's configuration is ignored.

 ..  _configuration_reference_wal_ext_new: